 Juan Arredondo is a Colombian-American documentary photographer who has chronicled human rights and conflict stories in Colombia, Venezuela and Central America.
 He is a regular contributor to The New York Times and National Geographic.
 Since 2014, he has been reporting on the use of child soldiers by illegal armed groups in Colombia, the peace agreement between the Colombian government and FARC and, most recently, the reintegration of former fighters into Colombian society Colombian society, for which he was awarded a World Press Photo award in 2018.
 His work has been published by The Wall Street Journal, Vanity Fair, ESPN, Der Spiegel and Le Monde.

-He is studying the impact photography can have on reconciliation in post-conflict societies and how visual storytelling can engage citizens in the aftermath of violence.
+As the 2019 Knight Latin American Nieman Fellow, his fellowship is supported by the John S. and James L. Knight Foundation.
+At Harvard, he is studying the impact photography can have on reconciliation in post-conflict societies and how visual storytelling can engage citizens in the aftermath of violence.

 Tanya Ballard Brown

 Tanya Ballard Brown is a digital editor for NPR.org with experience brainstorming and implementing digital features; managing digital producers and interns; editing digital stories; and shepherding complex multimedia projects.
 She loves pop culture, arts and entertainment and has laughed loudly on NPR’s Pop Culture Happy Hour podcast and Facebook Live segments.
 She sings show tunes, dances randomly and takes acting and improv classes.
 Ballard Brown is studying how comedic journalism—the intersection of humor, satire and journalism—can help journalists connect with their audiences and build community.